Transformative Leadership Program

 A ground-breaking program designed to develop complex and adaptive thinking capacities in today’s leaders.
 Transform your thinking and gain new tools for addressing increasingly complex issues.

 For today’s senior executive, mastery of traditional leadership skills is no longer sufficient to guarantee success.
 They also require the advanced complex and adaptive thinking abilities that will enable them to become agile leaders.

-The Transformative Leadership Program is held over a six-month period to provide leaders with the opportunity to instill and apply the lessons learned to their organisational context.
+The Transformative Leadership Program is held over a four-month period to provide leaders with the opportunity to instill and apply the lessons learned to their organisational context.
 During this time participants will engage in deep, experiential learning and remain closely connected to the program through a combination of study methods.

 Aimed at C-suite executives, the Transformative Leadership Program is an experiential program delivered to enhance the complex thinking capabilities and leadership effectiveness of high-performing professionals.

 - on-site intensive learning led by renowned educators

 - on-site visits to organisations known for leading edge applications in excellence